kmlopez12/ST558-Project2/MondayAnalysis.md

 11 of the 14 remaining variables will be considered for predictor variables.
 Variables *casual* and *registered* are omitted and analysis are performed on each *weekday* variable.
-The 11 remaining variables include date, season, year, month, holiday, working day, weather, temperature, feeling temperature, humidity, and wind speed.
+The 11 remaining variables include values for date, season, year, month, holiday, working day, weather, temperature, feeling temperature, humidity, and wind speed.
 The purpose of this analysis is to fit two different tree models and select the best one based on the appropriate criteria.
-This report will be automated to run on the data set for each day of the week, starting with Monday at 0, Tuesday at 1, and so on.
+This report will be automated to run on the data set for each day of the week, starting with Sunday at 0, Monday at 1, and so on.
 Many methods I’ll use come from a variety of packages installed in this first code chunk.
 First I will read in the data and randomly separate it into the training set and testing set, with 70% of the data going into